 MBACP (Accred) Counsellor/Psychotherapist & Supervisor

 Hello, I'm Janet.
-Qualified for 16 years, I am an experienced, accredited therapist who can support you if you are feeling anxious, sad, lost or overwhelmed.
+Qualified for 17 years, I am a BACP accredited therapist, who can support you if you are feeling anxious, sad, lost or overwhelmed.
 I can help you to work through present difficulties and/or distressing events from your past.

 My clients find me to be friendly, approachable and down to earth.
 I'm very happy for you to contact me to ask any questions and find out more about counselling and how I work, before deciding if you want to make an appointment.